-The disc harrow has become a fixture on nearly every farm since it’s introduction many years ago.
-When it’s doing its job, a disc should size residue to manageable pieces, blend residue into soil to speed up decomposition and deter erosion, break up clods, and level the field.
-To do it’s job right, a disc needs enough weight to cut tough residue.
-It also needs gang placement in a way that leaves a uniform surface through a design that allows material to flow through the tool rather than build up.
+The disc harrow has become a fixture on nearly every farm since its introduction many years ago.
+When it’s doing its job, a disc should size residue to manageable pieces, blend residue into soil to speed up decomposition and deter erosion, break up clods and level the field.
+To do its job right, a disc needs enough weight to cut tough residue.
+It also needs gang placement to leave a uniform surface, allowing material to flow through the tool rather than building up.
 A good disc harrow is easy to keep balanced, easy to use and easy to maintain.
-The new Sunflower 1436 breaks through heavy residue with more weight, 645 pounds per foot for the Sunflower 1436-27.
-The 1436 provides a clean cut across the width of the tool, producing a uniformly worked soil profile with no added center bladed needed.
-All 1436s come standard with a level lift frame, walking tandems and gauge wheels to keep the disc balanced.
-Aligned walking tandems give the disc more control frame contours.
-For ease of use, the Patented Split wing design allows a 13’ 7” transport height – the industry’s lowest.
-The 1436’s Frame is balanced to accommodate heavier finishing attachments.
-No need to adjust the fore/aft level moving from field to transport and back to field.
+A Sunflower disc provides benefits that don’t come standard on other brands of tillage.
+Sunflower disc harrows are designed for ease of use, long service life and consistently great results.